juliandreas/dire-cli/README.md

 </p>

 <p align="center">
-BYOK (Bring Your Own Key) - Use your own AI provider API keys for maximum control and cost transparency
+BYOK (Bring Your Own Key) - Use your own provider API keys for maximum control and cost transparency
 </p>

 <p align="center">